-TPP is committed to ensuring that modern slavery and human trafficking does not take place in its supply chains nor in any part of its business.
-TPP has conducted a due diligence review and is satisfied that slavery and human trafficking is not taking place in its supply chains.
-TPP has implemented internal policies and controls to ensure that staff are aware of the risk associated with modern slavery and that the company’s ethical standards are maintained at all times.
+TPP is committed to ensuring that modern slavery and human trafficking does not take place in its business or in any part of its supply chains.
+TPP conducts regular due diligence reviews and is satisfied that slavery and human trafficking is not taking place in its supply chains.
+TPP has a number of established internal policies and controls in place to ensure that staff are aware of the risk associated with modern slavery and human trafficking, and that the company’s ethical standards are maintained at all times.

 TPP takes a zero tolerance approach to slavery and human trafficking.